Street racing crackdown comes as police face 'ludicrous' speeds on local roads | CBC News

 It took a year-long investigation, but police eventually charged a man in his mid-20s with dangerous driving and dangerous operation of a vehicle, said Const.
 Phil Kane with Ottawa police's traffic and escort unit.

-But the videos weren't shared by a concerned onlooker or captured by a security camera.
-The man, Kane said, had been posting them online himself — something police say is happening much more frequently, both in Ottawa and across North America.
+The videos weren't shared by a concerned onlooker or captured by a security camera.
+The man, Kane said, had been posting them online himself — something police say is happening much more frequently across North America.

-"People have social media, so they're seeing people in L.A., and Chicago, and Vancouver, and Toronto posting their stunt driving escapades and they want to emulate it here," Kane said.
+"People have social media, so they're seeing people in L.A., Chicago, Vancouver\ and Toronto posting their stunt driving escapades and they want to emulate it here," Kane said.

 "The speeds are absolutely ludicrous."